codeclou/docker-atlassian-jira-data-center/README.md

+:mega: **End of Lifetime Notice:** We no longer provide updates to this repository.
+We have changed our internal way of testing Atlassian Data Center Apps, and do not have the resources to manage changes needed to this repository.
+The Repository will be made readonly, you can still fork it and adapt it to your needs.

 # Docker Atlassian Jira Data Center

 > Start an [Atlassian Jira Software Data Center](https://de.atlassian.com/enterprise/data-center) with Docker for local testing during plugin development.